-- A continuous passive motion machine should have been arranged pre-operatively to be delivered for use beginning on the first post-operative day - If you have technical problems with the continuous passive motion machine, contact Mark Sorenson (312-724-4700) - Use the continuous passive motion machine out of brace for 6-8 hours per day in 2 hour increments - begin at a rate of 1 cycle/minute, ranging from 0° of extension (straightening) to a maximum of 45° of flexion (bending) - > Begin exercises 24 hours after surgery (quad sets and ankle pumps) unless otherwise instructed - > Discomfort and knee stiffness is normal for a few weeks following surgery - Complete exercises 3-4 times daily until your first post-operative visit - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon) - > Formal physical therapy (PT) will begin after your first post-operative visit
+- A continuous passive motion machine should have been arranged pre-operatively to be delivered for use beginning on the first post-operative day - o If you have technical problems with the continuous passive motion machine, contact Mark Sorenson (312-724-4700) - ➤ Use the continuous passive motion machine out of the brace for 6-8 hours per day in 2 hour increments begin at a rate of 1 cycle/minute, ranging from 0° of extension (straightening) to 40° of flexion (bending) increase flexion by 5-10° (stay within a comfortable level) daily to a maximum of 90° - ➤ Begin exercises 24 hours after surgery (straight leg raises, quad sets, and ankle pumps) unless otherwise instructed - Discomfort and knee stiffness is normal for a few days following surgery - Complete exercises 3-4 times daily until your first post-operative visit - ➤ Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon) - Formal physical therapy (PT) will begin after your first post-operative visit

-EMERGENCIES\\
+EMERGENCIES

 - Contact Dr. Cole or his PA at 312-243-4244 if any of the following are present:

 - Painful swelling or numbness

 - Unrelenting pain

 - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in wrist or hand

 - Continuous drainage or bleeding from incision (a small amount of drainage is expected)

 - Difficulty breathing

 - Excessive nausea/vomiting

-\\If you have an emergency after office hours or on the weekend, contact the same office number (312-243-4244) and you will be connected to our page service - they will contact Dr. Cole or one of his fellows if he is unavailable.
+- If you have an emergency after office hours or on the weekend, contact the same office number (312-243-4244) and you will be connected to our page service they will contact Dr. Cole or one of his fellows if he is unavailable.
 Do NOT call the hospital or surgicenter.

-\\If you have an emergency that requires immediate attention, proceed to the nearest emergency room.
+- If you have an emergency that requires immediate attention, proceed to the nearest emergency room.